g-greatdevaks/dhs-2023-mlops/README.md

   - Familiarity with Python
   - Understanding of Docker and Containers

-**Note:** For installation and configuration steps for the pre-requisites, follow the [notebooks/00-mlops-prerequisites/setup.md](/notebooks/00-mlops-prerequisites/setup.md)
+**Note:** For installation and configuration steps for the pre-requisites, follow the [notebooks/00-mlops-prerequisites/setup.md](/notebooks/00-mlops-prerequisites/setup.md) guide.

 ### Promotional Video and Registration